tuanadurmus/DSA210-Project/README.md

 With the help of Spotify Web API, I was able to reach the genre of the music I've listened to.
 The first step was to create a Spotify Developer Account and get a Client ID.
 Next step was to run the [following codes](Spotify_genre_extract.py) to reach the genre of the artists to categorize the songs.

-## Hypothesis

-I expect to choose more upbeat and hype genres (e.g., pop, electronic, or hip-hop) when I am exposed to positive TikTok content and more slow and emotional genres (e.g., indie, classical, or lo-fi) when exposed to negative TikTok content.

 ## Data Extraction